theo-vdml/potager-framework/docs/basics/models.md

 $user->enablePrimaryKeyProtection();
 ```

-Absolutely!
-Here's a rewritten and improved version of your **"Model Hooks"** section with clearer explanations, a polished example, and a structured table for available hooks:

 ## Model Hooks

 Model hooks allow you to attach logic to specific points in a model’s lifecycle.
 They’re a clean and centralized way to encapsulate behaviors—such as data transformation, logging, or validation—without scattering that logic across your application.